Our history

 Under this tenure, the Victoria Highland Games Association is permitted to build and operate a community centre on the property, while maintaining the Manor as a historic house museum.
 From 2014 to 2021, the Association went through all the provincial and municipal approval requirements to build the Centre.
 On June 15, 2021, the Victoria Highland Games Association signed a construction contract with Knappett Projects Inc. to begin building the Centre in July 2022.
 The Association spent the period from 2014 to 2022 fundraising all the necessary money to construct the building.

 The new Craigflower Centre was officially opened by the Association’s President, Jim Maxwell, on January 19, 2023.
+It is a true legacy to all the volunteers of the Victoria Highland Games Association, past and present, who have worked so hard to make the new building a reality!